Young Food Writer of the Year Competition 2021 – Help the Guild Share the Message

 What you can do…

 You can find out all about Young Food Writer of the Year (known in the past as ‘Write It’) here.
-This year’s competition is entirely run and financed by the Guild (headed up by committee member Sally Brown), and here are some ideas how you might get involved.
+This year’s competition is run by the Guild (headed up by committee member Sally Brown and YFW ambassador coordinator Katharine Tate) in partnership with The Week Junior, and here are some ideas how you might get involved.

-2 Print out some posters – download here or email Sally Brown if you would like pre-printed ones sent to you.
+2 Print out some posters – download here.
 Then get out your Blu Tack and do a circuit of your local school, library, coffee shop and bookshop (if you’re lucky enough to have one) – and ask if you can put them up.

 3 Make personal contact with your local school or college – if their students enter the competition they win prizes too.
-Your best bet is to speak to the English department – if you can face it, offer to do a short talk in class.
+Your best bet is to speak to the English lead (junior school) or department (secondary) – if you can face it, offer to do a short talk in class.
 You can download a short powerpoint presentation here, or just go with the flow.
-You could also offer a food writing surgery, to help entrants get started or fine tune their efforts, and offer hints and tips.
+You could offer a food writing surgery, to help entrants get started or fine tune their efforts, and offer hints and tips.
+You could just email your local school the poster and/or forward this flyer for their school newsletter.

 4 Ditto your local library or bookshop.
-Libraries are very youth-focused nowadays, so see if they have any events aimed at children (or parents) at which the competition could be boosted, by means of a short talk or surgery.
+Libraries and bookshops are very youth-focused, so see if they have any events aimed at children (or parents) at which the competition could be boosted, by means of a short talk or surgery.

-5 Tell everyone about – specially if you are doing demonstrations or talks.
+5 Tell everyone about the competition – specially if you are doing demonstrations or talks.

 7 Post on the Facebook Forum – a great way for YFW Ambassadors to pool ideas and share what’s occurring.

-8 Keep in touch – Sally Brown would love to hear how it’s going, and she’ll be reporting what’s happening each newsletter from now until April.
+8 Keep in touch – Sally Brown and Katharine Tate would love to hear how it’s going, and they will be reporting what’s happening.

-A final word from one of last year’s Ambassadors: ‘It was a bit of a surprise to find that promoting the competition has somewhat raised my own profile locally.
+A final word from another of our previous Ambassadors: ‘It was a bit of a surprise to find that promoting the competition has somewhat raised my own profile locally.
 I can’t pretend I sold loads of books because of it, but it does seem to have put me on the map.’

 This competition was established in 2008 (originally called Write It) and has seen prestigious names from the Guild’s membership judge entries from more than 1,200 aspiring food writers.
-This year’s judges include bestselling cook book author, celebrity MasterChef winner, actress and presenter Lisa Faulkner; Karen Barnes, editor of award-winning delicious. magazine; award-winning documentary maker, TV presenter and author Stefan Gates; food writer and Guild Vice-President Felicity Cloake; TV producer, cookery book writer and Guild member Kalpna Woolf; Sherry Ashworth, award-winning author of children’s and young adult literature; cook, food writer, cookery teacher and Guild member Lorna Wing; Felicity Capon, editor of The Week Junior magazine; and Ben Isaacs, Features Editor of The Week Junior magazine.
+This year’s judges include bestselling cook book author, celebrity MasterChef winner, actress and presenter Lisa Faulkner; Karen Barnes, editorial director of award-winning delicious. magazine; award-winning documentary maker, TV presenter and author Stefan Gates; food editor of the Life & Style and Homes portfolios at Future and Guild Vice-Chair Samuel Goldsmith; TV producer, cookery book writer and Guild member Kalpna Woolf; Sherry Ashworth, award-winning author of children’s and young adult literature; cook, food writer, cookery teacher and Guild member Lorna Wing; Felicity Capon, editor of The Week Junior magazine; and Ben Isaacs, Features Editor of The Week Junior magazine.
 They’ll use their collective experience, enthusiasm for food, drink and writing to find and celebrate the outstanding work in each age group.